 - Contestants may use any or all of the following computer programming languages: Visual Basic.NET, Java, C++, C# and/or C.

-- Contestants must solve four computer programming problems, which will be revealed at the start of the competition.
+- Contestants will be given eight computer programming problems which will be revealed at the start of the competition.
 Each problem will contain a set of requirements describing the problem to be solved.
 A set of input test data will be provided as part of the problem description.
 In addition, expected output based on the provided input test data will be provided.
 Successful creation of the expected output is not a guarantee that the problem has been solved correctly.
 Contest judges reserve the right to submit additional test data to further verify the completeness and correctness of the contestant's submission.

 - The problem solutions will not require graphical user interfaces, but contestants may create them if desired.
 Each problem can be solved by creating a command-line application that uses the standard input and output devices.
 The problems are logic based and do not require specialized knowledge of application programming interfaces (APIs).
 In other words, the problems do not require accessing a database, writing or reading files, or communicating with a server or peer client.

 - Each contestant will be given access to a work station.
 All work must be completed at this station.
 Participants may not bring their own computers to the contest.

 - Contestants may use the help system native to the integrated development environment (IDE) they are using.
 Individuals using Java may also use the standard Oracle documentation for the Java SDK.
 The Internet, email, instant messaging, cell phones and any other forms of communication are prohibited.
 Failure to follow this rule will result in immediate disqualification.